SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 <a name="events-all"></a>
 ### Troubleshooting devices

 Troubleshooting devices at a more detailed level can be done with the help of events.
-Events are low-level messages sent by devices that are usually used for application-specific processing.
+Events are low-level messages sent by devices that are usually used for web app-specific processing.
 For example, a vending device sends its real-time sales in the form of events.

 #### To view events